 One perceived problem that compulsory face mask use might potentially create is that of availability and this has drawn criticism from those who oppose their general use in the community.
 The government, already concerned about PPE supplies for health and social workers, have stressed that PPE supplies for health workers must not be further compromised by the public attempting to buy up supplies.
 But this need not happen if some simple steps were taken to address this.

 The government have offered an amateur solution by suggesting that everyone makes their own washable face covering from old items of clothing such as a T-shirt.
 A number of websites explaining how this can be done have sprung up with the Big Community Sew being one of the best.
-We have offered a more professional solution, the provision of high quality three layered washable (up to 100 times), shaped face masks from a supplier we have identified overseas, each mask cost less than £1 for now.
+We have offered a more professional solution, the provision of high quality four layered washable (more than 100 times), shaped face masks from a supplier we have identified overseas.

 It wouldn’t take much wit to repurpose a factory facility and an army of workers to churn out hundreds of thousands of masks a day together with a robust supply network to ensure that everyone in Britain receives one.
 The modest cost of doing this would be massively offset by the enormous economic benefits that more effectively bringing infection under control would offer by allowing an earlier return to some form of normality and thus economic activity.